xiching/staging/transformer/README.md

    Arguments for specifying what to translate:
    * `--text`: Text to translate
    * `--file`: Path to file containing text to translate
-   * `--file_out`: If `--file` is set, then this path will store the input file's translation.
+   * `--file_out`: If `--file` is set, then this file will store the input file's translations.

-   To translate the newstest2014 dataset, download the dataset as described [in an earlier section](#compute-bleu-score-during-model-evaluation) and run:
+   To translate the newstest2014 data, run:
    ```
    python translate.py --data_dir=$DATA_DIR --model_dir=$MODEL_DIR \
-       --params=$PARAMS --file=newstest2014.en --file_out=translation.en
+       --params=$PARAMS --file=test_data/newstest2014.en --file_out=translation.en
    ```

-   Translating the file takes around 15 minutes.
+   Translating the file takes around 15 minutes on a GTX1080, or 5 minutes on a P100.

 4. ### Compute official BLEU score
    Use [compute_bleu.py](compute_bleu.py) to compute the BLEU by comparing generated translations to the reference translation.

    Command to run:
    ```
-   python compute_bleu.py --translation=translation.en --reference=newstest2014.de
+   python compute_bleu.py --translation=translation.en --reference=test_data/newstest2014.de
    ```

    Arguments: